disanv03/c_scripts/let_us_c/quotes.md

 ```
 What happens in memory when we make this declaration ? `32 bytes`get immediately reserved in memory, `4` bytes for the 8 integers.
 All the array elements would always be present in contiguous memory locations.

-> "... when the integer pointer x is incremented, it points to an address four locations after the current location, since an *int* is always 4 bytes long."
+> "... when the integer pointer x is incremented, it points to an address four locations after the current location, since an *int* is 4 bytes long."